jonathanglassman/gsp-terraform-ignition/docs/gds-supported-platform/getting-started.md

 You create Helm charts as files in a directory.
 These files are then packaged into versioned archives that users can deploy.

-1. Create a root directory in your GitHub repository.
-This directory will contain the chart.
+1. Create a `chart/` directory inside `govuk-prototype-kit`

-1. Create a `Chart.yaml` file in the root directory with the following code:
+1. Create a `Chart.yaml` file in the this directory with the following code:

     ```
     apiVersion: v1